 3) Hosted solutions

-Another motivation for small business when it comes to investing in VoIP technology is the cloud-based nature and hosted solutions available.
+Another motivation for small businesses when it comes to investing in VoIP technology is the cloud-based nature and hosted solutions available.
 As opposed to traditional phone systems, which require large-scale installation, hosting your VoIP services in the cloud not only saves on initial up-front costs but also helps reduce the fees for on-going maintenance and support.

 These key areas show why more businesses than ever, particularly startups or small enterprises, are favoring VoIP when it comes to choosing a business phone system.
 Although there are some drawbacks, the pros far outweigh the cons.
-There’s no doubt that as the technology advances and call quality continues to improve, the popularity of VoIP will keep growing.
+There’s no doubt that as technology advances and call quality continues to improve, the popularity of VoIP will keep growing.